 bowl of cherry tomatoes, garlic cloves, jalapenos, sweet red onion, green pepper

-• Cherry tomatoes: Use any mix like Sun Gold or Sweet 100 for best flavor.
+• Cherry tomatoes: Use any mix like Sun Gold or Sweet 100 for the best flavor.
 If you have a lot of cherry tomatoes, but don’t want to can them, try this I’ve Got A Million Cherry Tomatoes Salsa Recipe.

 • Jalapeño peppers: Remove seeds for mild salsa or keep them for more heat.

-• Red onion: Sweet red onion is preferred but white or yellow works too.
+• Red onion: Sweet red onion is preferred, but white or yellow works too.

 • Garlic: Fresh cloves only.
 Skip the jarred version.